Print This Page

 PROBLEMS: Some insects and diseases but none serious.
 Weeds show up badly.

 NOTES: Too much work for home lawns.
-Native to laboratory.
+Native only to the laboratory.

 Search Library Topics Search Newspaper Columns